 sudo apt install php-pgsql

-By default, when libapache2-mod-php is installed, the Apache 2 Web server is configured to run PHP scripts using this module.
-Please verify if the files
+libapache2-mod-php is installed, the Apache2 web server is configured to run PHP scripts using this module.
+First, verify if the files

 sudo systemctl restart apache2.service